scroll to top

 Q: Is a separate approved referral/authorization required to be on file for telehealth?

 No, any service that can be effectively and safely delivered by telehealth can be applied to an approved referral at this time.
-This may change after COVID-19.
-Watch for more information from both Medicare and VA.

 Q: Can providers that utilize telehealth prescribe medications?